pySam1459/R6Analyser/README.md

 These parameters must be specified for the program to function correctly; `REGION` parameters can be found using `src\region-tool.py`:
 - `SCRIM`: A boolean (true/false) specifying whether the game is a scrim or not.
 - `TIMER_REGION`: A list of 4 integers specifying the region of the game window where the timer is located.
-- `KILL_FEED_REGION`: A list of 4 integers specifying the region of the game window where the kill feed is located.
+- `KILLFEED_REGION`: A list of 4 integers specifying the region of the game window where the kill feed is located.

 ### Optional Parameters
 These parameters are optional and will default to values in `default.json` if not specified:

-- `IGNS`: (RECOMMENDED) A list of strings specifying the in-game names (IGNs) of the players in the game.
+- `IGNS`: (RECOMMENDED) A list of strings/text specifying the in-game names (IGNs) of the players in the game.
 The first 5 IGNs will be considered team 1.
-If this is not specified, the program will infer the names from the kill feed.
+If this parameter is not specified, the program will infer the names from the kill feed.

 - `IGN_MODE`: Specifies how the IGNs are processed.
 There are two modes available:
   - `fixed`: Will return `None` for all non-fixed IGNs.
 This mode is used when you have a predefined list of IGNs, and any IGN not in this list will not be considered.
   - `infer`: Will infer the non-fixed IGNs from the OCR's output.
 Use this mode if you want the program to automatically identify and use IGNs from the game feed.
-- `SPECTATOR`: (true/false) specifying if the game perspective is in spectator mode, compared to in-person (default).
+- `SPECTATOR`: (`true`/`false`) specifying if the game perspective is in spectator mode, compared to in-person (default).
-- `SCREENSHOT_RESIZE_FACTOR`: A number specifying the factor by which the screenshot is resized before processing.
-This can help in optimizing the OCR performance by adjusting the image size.
+- `SCREENSHOT_RESIZE`: A number specifying the factor by which the screenshot is resized before OCR-processing.
-- `SCREENSHOT_PERIOD`: A number specifying the period in seconds between screenshots.
-This determines how frequently the program captures the game feed for analysis.
+- `SCREENSHOT_PERIOD`: This number determines how frequently the program captures the game feed for analysis, the period in seconds between screenshots

 ### Inferred Parameters
 These parameters are optional and will be inferred by the program if not explicitly specified:
 - `MAX_ROUNDS`: The maximum number of rounds in the game.
 If scrim is set to true, this will default to 12; otherwise, it will default to 15.
 - `TEAM1_SCORE_REGION`: Specifies the region of the game window where team 1's score is displayed.
 - `TEAM2_SCORE_REGION`: Specifies the region of the game window where team 2's score is displayed.
+- `TEAM1_SIDE_REGION`: Specifies the region of the game window where team 1's side icon is displayed.
+- `TEAM2_SIDE_REGION`: Specifies the region of the game window where team 2's side icon is displayed.

 ### Config File Example
 Below is an example configuration file that specifies these parameters: